 What is a Level 5 qualification?

-A level 5 qualification if a higher education certificate demonstrates learning at university level.
+A level 5 qualification is a higher education certificate that demonstrates learning at university level.
 Individuals who take these certificates gain a strong foundation in the subject area.

 Level 5 education and training can be academic, vocational or a mixture of both, such as foundation degrees.
 These courses provide a pathway to earning a full degree or career progression.
 For many learners, a level 5 qualification is their first step towards achieving a master’s degree.